local repositories not showing up in components tree

 I think this is all due to the contents of MANIFEST.MF in the KARs and the names coming out of it.
 As far as I can tell, the names that show up in the components tree are the names in MANIFEST.MF truncated to the first dot (.).
 The name for the ROML used to be identical between the run and report archives, but now it differs.
 Also, the tpc01 run archive seems to contain 2 entries for the ROML with different names but the same LSID.
 The test run archive seems not to have that problem.

-#11 Updated by Oliver Soong almost 10 years ago
+#11 Updated by Oliver Soong about 10 years ago

 Fixing bug 4512 solves part of the problem, but some others remain and there are some new ones.
 I'm still following the instructions from Comment 5.